olexandermushtyn/test-api/README.md

 # Test-Api
-Node-JS Api based on express and typeorm
+Node-JS Api based on nest-js and typeorm

 ## Installation